IN MEMORY OF WATER

 Published in an edition of 150 standard copies, 26 de luxe copies and 7 presentation specials.

 (Although the published edition would easily make this list, this entry specifically refers to one of a very few special unpublished copies that were printed on handmade paper and full bound in leather with silver titling on the spine.
 It also differs from the published version by not featuring the engraving facing the title page, which was a late addition to the book, added after these copies had been printed.)

 This is a truly wonderful fine press edition of poetry.
 Everything about it is all that’s good in a modern fine press publication.
 The text, illustrations, materials and typography are all first class, and come together to make a visual delight.
 The printer, the ever-talented John Grice at Evergreen Press, sent me early proof sheets of the text to read, thinking I’d enjoy the poems.
 He was not wrong.
 I thought them stunning.

-When I eventually received my copy from John I was bowled over by it; it looked gorgeous on the Barcham Green, and the binding was most handsome.
-What really made it special was when I asked John how much I owed him and he replied, ‘nothing’.
+When I eventually received my copy from Grice I was bowled over by it; it looked gorgeous on the Barcham Green, and the binding was most handsome.
+What really made it special was when I asked him how much I owed for it and he replied, ‘nothing’.
 He’d me sent this beautiful and valuable rarity as a gift!

 Click here to see the published edition on Andrew Moorhouse’s website, where copies may still be available.